HOLOS-International-Solutions/HOLOS-Intl/H.Content/Documentation/User Guide/User Guide.md

 		<br>
 		B: Results for a component
 		<br>
-		C: Monthly results for an animal group, including totals for all the months
+		C: Monthly results for an animal group
 	</em>
 </p>
 <br>